- Study at Deakin

 Trimester 3: Cloud (online)*

 |Previously coded as:|

-3 x 3 hour class/workshop per trimester
+*3 x 3 hour class/seminar per trimester at the Burwood campus

 Ecotourism is a rapidly expanding field of tourism globally, and given society’s growing interest in the environment, coupled with increased access into remote areas, this field of tourism is anticipated to grow.
 In this unit we critically examine the key components of ecotourism, with a view to exploring what ecotourism delivers in relation to what many expect from it.
 Interpretation, one key element of ecotourism is investigated in detail, using case studies involving cultural and natural heritage to understand the effectiveness of different interpretative techniques, namely face to face and written forms of interpretation.
 Wildlife tourism is also examined in detail during this unit.
 Wildlife tourism, perceived by many as a form of ecotourism, is another rapidly expanding field within the tourism sector.
 During this unit students will analyse wildlife-human interactions and the associated impacts in relation to changes in wildlife behaviour and responses.
 The management of negative interactions will be explored and any negatives will be examined in relation to social and economic benefits/costs to host communities.